MichaelXiongZJ/Screeps/design_docs/link.md

     - if controller link exists
         - Home link will be sender, and hauler will transfer to it
     - if harvester link AND controller link exists
-        - Home link will be ????idk yet
+        - harvester link will pioritize transfer to controller link, then home link

+# Initiating link roles
+    - Handeled by the room